 In this experiment, we examine if the expectation of a state change of unspecified timing, magnitude and direction causes significant reduction in the stability of force production by the four dominant-hand fingers.

 Figure 1.
 A highly stable system cannot also be highly dexterous at the same time.
-Boxing requires more dexterity than walking, therefore is less stable as well.
+Boxing requires more dexterity is less stable as well.